formancehq/docs/docs/ledger/advanced/accounting/credit-debit-to-src-dest.md

 sidebar_position: 3
 ---

-# Converting from credit / debit to source / destination
+# Converting from credit/debit to source/destination

 ## The golden rule

-The golden rule for converting a credit / debit accounting model to a source / destination model is:
+The golden rule for converting a credit/debit accounting model to a source/destination model is:
 - **Credit** becomes **Destination**
 - **Debit** becomes **Source**